DM1122/LLMSat/disk/mission.md

 # Mission Brief
-Conduct an altimetry scan of Enceladus' south pole.
+Take a temperature reading in orbit around Enceladus.

 ## Requirements
+- Shall be in orbit around Enceladus
-- Shall take a complete altimetry scan of latitudes below -80deg
+- Shall be at an altitude below 100km
-- Shall send the altimetry data to mission control
+- Shall communicate the temperature to mission control